July 24, 2020

 Myelodysplastic syndromes (MDS) are a rare group of blood disorders that occur as a result of disordered development of blood cells within the bone marrow.
 The three main types of blood elements (i.e., red blood cells, white blood cells and platelets) are affected.
-Red blood cells deliver oxygen to the body and remove carbon dioxide, white blood cells help fight infections, and platelets assist in clotting to stop blood loss.
-In MDS dysfunctional blood cells fail to develop normally and enter the bloodstream.
-As a result, individuals with MDS have abnormally low blood cell levels (low blood counts).
+Red blood cells deliver oxygen to the body, white blood cells help fight infections, and platelets assist in clotting to stop blood loss.
+In MDS, dysfunctional blood cells fail to develop normally and enter the bloodstream.
+As a result, individuals with MDS generally have abnormally low blood cell levels (low blood counts).
 General symptoms associated with MDS include fatigue, dizziness, weakness, bruising and bleeding, frequent infections, and headaches.
-In some affected individuals, MDS may progress to life-threatening failure of the bone marrow or develop into an acute leukemia.
-The exact cause of MDS is unknown.
-There are no clear risk factors but genetics and certain chemotherapeutic drugs or toxic exposures in the environment may play a part.
+In some affected individuals, MDS may progress to life-threatening failure of the bone marrow or develop into acute leukemia.
+The exact cause of MDS is unknown but genetics and certain chemotherapeutic drugs or toxic exposures in the environment may play a part.

 The symptoms of MDS occur because the bone marrow fails to produce enough functioning blood cells.
 The specific symptoms and progression of the disorder vary greatly from person to person.
 Some individuals may have mild symptoms that remain stable for many years; others may rapidly develop serious symptoms that can progress to life-threatening complications.